-Traditional German Christmas Markets, also known as Chriskindlesmarkt, are located in a variety of big and small towns throughout Europe, but the tradition is perhaps strongest in Germany.
+Traditional German Christmas Markets, also known as Chriskindlesmarkt, are today located in a variety of big and small towns throughout Europe.
+While they’re also imitated around the world, the tradition began in Germany where the most historic and beautiful markets still exist.

 If the wonderful custom of European Christmas Markets has not yet reached your hometown, it’s hard to imagine how much fun you can have shopping, drinking and dining your way through outdoor booths selling food, crafts, gift items and more.
 While tourists come during the day, locals turn out after work and stay late into the evening, sipping mulled wine or cocoa, helping long nights pass during this top-value season.